 "As enterprises and services providers look to support the demands of ubiquitous, high-bandwidth, and low-latency connectivity to billions of devices, it's becoming increasingly clear that legacy network architectures will not suffice in a world dominated by mobility and cloud.
 This realization is causing a dramatic re-architecture of networks, built upon the principles of modern infrastructure components and a distributed, cloud-first architecture that can securely scale to meet the needs of modern digital businesses," says Rohit Mehra, IDC vice president, Network Infrastructure.
 "The coming years will be defined by cloud-native principles being applied to network architectures, enabling a modern connectivity fabric that can extend to any user, any location, and any cloud the enterprises need to support for their digital business."

-5G Monetization and Adoption Strategies , Asia/Pacific Communications Service Provider Business Transformation Strategies , Carrier Network Infrastructure , Communications Service Provider Operations and Monetization , Enabling Technologies: Wireless and Mobile Connectivity , Enterprise Communications Infrastructure , Enterprise Communications Services , Hosting and Colocation Services , IDC Telecommunications Insights: European Technology Priorities and Strategies , IDC Telecommunications Insights: Technology Priorities and Strategies , Managed and Cloud-Hosted Virtualized Network Services , Managed Edge and Content Delivery Services , Mobile Operator Strategies , Mobile Phones , Network Analytics and Visibility , Network Life-Cycle and Infrastructure Services , Network Life-Cycle Services , Security Services , Small and Medium Business Markets: Telecom, Broadband and Video , TV and Over-the-Top Video , Unified Communications and Collaboration , United States Consumer Multiplay and Broadband Services , Wearables
+5G Monetization and Adoption Strategies , Asia/Pacific Communications Service Provider Business Transformation Strategies , Carrier Network Infrastructure , Communications Service Provider Operations and Monetization , Consumer Communications Services , Enabling Technologies: Wireless and Mobile Connectivity , Enterprise Communications Infrastructure , Enterprise Communications Services , Future of Connectedness - Agenda , Hosting and Colocation Services , IDC Telecommunications Insights: European Technology Priorities and Strategies , IDC Telecommunications Insights: Technology Priorities and Strategies , Managed and Cloud-Hosted Virtualized Network Services , Managed Edge and Content Delivery Services , Mobile and Internet of Things Communications Services , Mobile Phones , Network Analytics and Visibility , Network Life-Cycle and Infrastructure Services , Network Life-Cycle Services , Security Services , Small and Medium Business Communications Services , TV and Over-the-Top Video , Unified Communications and Collaboration , Wearables